hopechong/alluxio/docs/en/ufs/GCS.md

 ### Nested Mount Point

-An GCS location can be mounted at a nested directory in the Alluxio namespace to have unified access to multiple under storage systems.
+A GCS location can be mounted at a nested directory in the Alluxio namespace to have unified access to multiple under storage systems.
 Alluxio's [Command Line Interface]({{ '/en/operation/User-CLI.html' | relativize_url }}) can be used for this purpose.

 First, within `conf/alluxio-site.properties`, specify the master host: